dentarg/auth0-blog/_posts/2017-04-03-navigating-rs256-and-jwks.markdown

 ```

 As you can see anytime we call the api's `/meta` endpoint a token will be verified.
 This is where all of the pieces are pulled together.
 Each time a request is made to `/meta` the JWT will be verified against the appropriate key in the JWKS.
 Also, if the JWT passes signature verification the audience and issuer will be checked using `jsonwebtoken` module.

+> Auth0 provides the simplest and easiest to use [user interface tools to help administrators manage user identities](https://auth0.com/user-management) including password resets, creating and provisioning, blocking and deleting users.

 ## Happy Coding